en-tropyc/bonsol_website/notes.md

 # Base Fees
 Base fee is the minimum payment to a prover for completing a workload.
 In phase 1 base fees will be paid in $USDC or $SOL and in phase 2 base fees will be paid in $BON.

 Base fees are determined by the cost of the workload.
-The base fee $F_b$ is a function of the complexity of the program to be proven $C_p$ and the cost of computing the proof $C_c$.
+The base fee $F_b$ can be calculated by:

 $$F_b = f(C_p, C_c)$$